 A decade into any practice can make you feel the need to step back and take stock of things.
-After Detroit rapper Big Sean dropped two albums in 2017 — I Decided and the Metro Boomin collaboration All Or Nothing — 10 years on from the release of his debut mixtape Finally Famous, he took a leave of absence.
+After Detroit rapper Big Sean dropped two albums in 2017 — I Decided and the Metro Boomin collaboration Double Or Nothing — 10 years on from the release of his debut mixtape Finally Famous, he took a leave of absence.

 “I got to a place in my life where I was confused about how I was feeling,” he recalls, sitting in his home studio, a neon "Don Life" logo haloing his head on the wall behind him.
 “Rapping and making music, that’s something I always wanted to do, since I was 11 years old — and I got to a point where I was feeling very burnt out, feeling like it was more of a job than my passion.”
 That disconnect, from his life-long ambition, led to depression.
 “I had tonnes of anxiety and just felt inadequate.
 To the point where I didn’t even wanna live anymore.”

 Sean did what was right for himself; he invested his time into therapy and focused on his spirituality, which meant disconnecting from the Internet and his professional obligations.
 “I for sure made some people mad,” he admits.
 “I probably lost a lot of money.
 But for the first time in my life, I had to put myself first, or I was going to self-destruct.”
 The healing process that followed forms the foundation for his chart-topping fifth album, Detroit 2.